cncf/tag-security/project-resources/templates/embargo.md

 ### Proof of Concept

-*Provide exact code or command lines in order to offer usable, precise, and repeatable methods for a subscriber to reproduce the issue and test fixes and mitigations.*
+*Provide exact code or command lines in order to offer usable, precise, and repeatable methods for a subscriber to reproduce the problem and test fixes and mitigations.*

 ### Remediation and Mitigation